polyseam/platform-engineering/docs/dagger/dagger-hackathon/README.md

 ---

+### ✅ Step 9: Extend the Agent

+The last step is to extend the Dagger agent to actually make the code fix itself and push the changes to the PR for the human to review.
+That way there is still a human-in-the-loop to validate the AI output.

 ## ⚠️ Gotchas and Future Improvements

 - The agent can sometimes return incorrect paths to the file with breaking changes, incorrect line number of the breaking change, or incorrect fix (e.g. too verbose)